dbeals/Tarot/README.md

 If you just want to adjust theme colors, assign the new values in CustomThemeStyles.less; these values are import after the default values, but before the styles.

 If you want to add/adjust built-in theme styles, do so in CustomThemeStyles.less.
 These are imported after everything else.

+# Examples

+- Examples of Tarot can be found in https://github.com/dbeals/Tarot/tree/master/Examples
+- Screen captures of the examples can be found at https://github.com/dbeals/Tarot/tree/master/Examples/Content

 # Contributing